deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Enforcement mechanism selection for exec command blocking.
-Exec blocking uses BPF LSM when available.
+Enforcement mechanism selection for path-only exec blocking.

+Current strong-block behavior:

+- `auto`: use BPF LSM for path-only exec rules when allowed and available.
+- `lsm_only`: require the LSM path for path-only exec rules.

+Notes:

+- argv-qualified exec blocking is controlled by `allowed_mechanisms` plus `syscall_strategy`, because it uses the standalone kprobe override path.
+- Historical values such as `override_only`, `sigkill_only`, and `audit_only` are compatibility leftovers and are not recommended for new configs.

 ##### Syscall Strategy {#inputs.proc.ai_agent.enforcement.syscall_strategy}